alexashley/alexashley.github.io/_posts/2017-04-04-verifying-events.md

 }
 ```

-We could simply attach an event handler and check the result:
+We could simply attach an event handler and check the result.

 ```cs
 [TestClass]